Operation Auca: Aftermath

-Life magazine covered the deaths of the men with a photo essay, including photographs by Cornell Capa and some taken by the five men before their deaths.
+The deaths of the men was covered in the January 30, 1956 issue of Life magazine with a photo essay, including photographs by Cornell Capa and some taken by the five men before their deaths.
+A follow-up photo essay by Capa about four of the five widows who stayed in Ecuador to continue with their deceased husbands' missionary work appeared sixteen months later in the May 20, 1957 issue of the same publication.
 The ensuing worldwide publicity gave several missionary organizations significantly more visibility, especially in the United States and Latin America.
 Most notable among these was the Summer Institute of Linguistics (SIL), the organization for which both Elisabeth Elliot and Rachel Saint worked.
-Because of the martyrdom of her brother, Saint considered herself spiritually bonded to the Huaorani, believing that what she saw as his sacrifice for the Huaorani was symbolic of Christ's death for the salvation of humanity.
-In 1957, Saint and her Huaorani companion Dayuma toured across the United States and appeared on the television show This Is Your Life.
+Saint considered herself spiritually bonded to the Waorani, believing that what she saw as his sacrifice for the Waorani was symbolic of Christ's death for the salvation of humanity.
+In 1957, Saint and her Waorani companion Dayuma toured across the United States and appeared on the television show This Is Your Life.
 The two also appeared in a Billy Graham crusade in New York City, contributing to Saint's increasing popularity among evangelical Christians and generating significant monetary donations for SIL.